McMaster Marauders: Football

+The McMaster football team has been competing in organized play since 1901.

+Ivor Wynne as the director of physical education, convinced the Canadian Intercollegiate Athletic Union (CIAU) to admit McMaster Marauders football into senior football competition in 1952, joining McGill, Queen's, Toronto, and Western.

+The Marauders currently play in the Ontario University Athletics conference in Canadian Interuniversity Sport.
+The program has won eight Yates Cup conference championships and one Vanier Cup national championship, in 2011.
+As of the end of the 2011 CFL season, 51 McMaster Marauder alumni have played professionally in the Canadian Football League, including eight that currently play in the CFL.

+Former sports

+Ice hockey

+McMaster began its ice hockey program in 1902, playing first at the intermediate level.
+The team remained in the second tier of Canadian college hockey for several years but saw little success.
+After returning following the end of World War I, McMaster found itself mired at the bottom of the standings and decided to change tack.
+In 1920, the school decided to field a junior team in the Ontario Hockey Association.
+After the 20-and-under team went winless, the school abandoned the idea and then left the IIS for the Intermediate Groups.
+The program was cut off in 1989.

 Facilities

 The Marauders currently use the sports facilities located in the northeast corner of the main campus of McMaster.
 The university has a number of sports facilities including the Ron Joyce Stadium for football, the Ivor Wynne Centre for indoor sports, and Back Tens Field for soccer and rugby.
 Ron Joyce Stadium fields a full sized Canadian football field and FIFA sized soccer pitch.

 The stadium is also equipped with permanent seating for 5,500.
 The David Braley Athletic Centre, another sports venue at McMaster, is also used by the Marauders.

 The Marauders football team on occasion used Ivor Wynne Stadium, the now-demolished home of the Hamilton Tiger-Cats.